-The Professional Governance Act ("PGA") took effect on February 5, 2021 after receiving Royal Assent on November 27, 2018.
+The British Columbia Institute of Agrologists (the "Institute") is incorporated under the B.C.
+Agrologists Act (the "Act").
+The Professional Governance Act ("PGA") took effect on February 5, 2021 after receiving Royal Assent on November 27, 2018, which resulted in the repeal of the Act.
 The PGA provides a consistent governance framework for self-regulating professions that incorporates best practices of professional governance.
 The PGA currently governs the five regulatory bodies overseeing agrologists, applied biologists, applied science technologists and technicians, engineers and geoscientists, and forest professionals.
 The Institute is a regulatory body included under the PGA.